treytesoro/wingetnodets/README.md

 ## Introduction
 This is a NodeJS/MongoDB Proof of Concept implementation of the Winget Restsource reference code.

 This project is in early development.
-Not all possible winget cli options have been implemented.
+Some winget command line options are not yet supported.

+To get started, first clone down this project `git clone https://github.com/treytesoro/wingetnodets.git`:
+1. Run `npm install` from the project root.
+2. Run `npm run compile-lin` or `npm run compile-win` depending on target platform.
+3. Once complete, there should be a new `dist` directory at `/docker/Dockerfile/dist`
+4. Create a directory named `noclone` under `/docker/Dockerfile` directory.
+This new directory should be adjacent to the `dist` directory.
+5. Copy `config.example.json` to `noclone/config.json`
+6. Generate a private and public key for the webserver and copy to `noclone`
+7. Update config.json with your environment's settings.
+8. Run `npm start` to start the web server.

+*Note: Compiling will also update the docker build files.
+If you choose to build the docker image, you'll want to update the wingetnode.yaml and change the volume source paths for both the wingetnode and mongo service definitions.
+Make sure the cert paths and filenames are correct for your environment.

 ### Docker
-A docker image is available to try with an example compose file:
+A prebuilt docker image is available to test with an example compose file:

 [WingetNodeTS Docker](https://hub.docker.com/r/treytesoro/wingetnode)